Do you want to know 5 ways to beat procrastination as a business owner?

 The same applies to beating procrastination.

-Since you’ve identified how procrastination impacts you negatively, you need to set goals for the positive result/changes you want to see.
+Since you’ve identified how procrastination impacts you negatively, you need to set goals for the positive results/changes you want to see.

 When you do this, and you accomplish those goals, reward yourself.

-For instance, say you set a goal for yourself to accomplish three tasks daily, and you to that for a week without procrastinating, you could give yourself a treat.
+For instance, say you set a goal for yourself to accomplish three tasks daily, and you do that for a week without procrastinating, you could give yourself a treat.

-This will encourage you to keep up with the good habit.
+This will encourage you to keep up with good habit.

 4. Create A Productive Work Environment

 This could be anything from increasing the room’s lighting, changing your office desks, decorating the office with flowers, or anything that motivates you to do work and keep your energy levels up.

 Most times, the working environment can affect your mood, bring your energy levels down, and make you feel like not doing any work.